Analysis | What to Know About Blood Clots, Anaphylaxis and Other Vaccine Fears

 5. How often have Covid vaccines triggered cases?

-In the U.S., according to the CDC, it occurs in just 2 to 5 people for every million receiving a Covid vaccine.
+In the U.S., according to the Centers for Disease Control and Prevention, it occurs in just 2 to 5 people for every million receiving a Covid vaccine.
 The risk of contracting Covid outweighs that posed by the vaccines, officials and clinicians say.
 Anaphylaxis is a known risk of vaccination.
 Such reactions occur about 1.3 times per million doses of flu vaccine administered.
 With other vaccines they have been seen at rates of 12 to 25 per million doses, though the studies were small.
 When anaphylaxis occurs, it is almost always within half an hour of administering the vaccine, according to the CDC.

 6. What’s being done to manage the risk?